On partially wrapped Fukaya categories: Nondegenerate stops

 A collection of ends for $\Sigma\in\mathcal R^1_d$, making it into a punctured Riemann surface with boundary, ends, and cylinders, consists of a positive strip-like end $\epsilon_i$ for each boundary puncture $\zeta_i$, along with a negative cylindrical end $\epsilon_-$ at $\zeta_-$.
 In this case, we ask that $\epsilon_-$ has a very special form.
 Specifically, in the holomorphic coordinates on $\Sigma$ where $\mathrm{int}(\Sigma)=\{z\in\C\mid0<|z|<1\}$ and $\zeta_d=1$, we require that

 for some positive number $a\in\R$.
 A \textbf{universal family of ends} for $\mathcal R^1_d$ consists of a collection of ends on each $\Sigma\in\mathcal R^1_d$ for every $d$, such that near the boundary of $\ol{\mathcal R}^1_d$ it agrees up to a rotation of $\epsilon_-$ with the collection induced by gluing.
-This rotation correction is unavoidable, since boundary components $\ol{\mathcal R}^1_{d+1-k}\times\ol{\mathcal R}^{k+1,i}$ have the same ends for all $i$, so that without rotation at most one could glue to a configuration which satisfies \eqref{eq:OC neg end alignment}.
-However, because we are using an exponential gluing profile the magnitude of the rotation vanishes to infinite order at the boundary, and hence the family of strip-like ends extends smoothly to $\ol{\mathcal R}^1_d$.
+This rotation correction is unavoidable, since boundary components $\ol{\mathcal R}^1_{d+1-k}\times\ol{\mathcal R}^{k+1,i}$ have the same ends for all $i$, so that without rotation at most one of them could glue to a configuration which satisfies \eqref{eq:OC neg end alignment}.
+As a concrete example, consider the boundary

+Because we have not chosen separate Floer data for $\mathcal R^{3,1}$ and $\mathcal R^{3,2}$, the negative strip-like end can be aligned with at most one of the punctures.
+As a result, after any naive finite gluing on each end with the same gluing parameter, we will have two punctured disks with isomorphic Floer data but different labelings of the boundary marked points.
+Because the cylindrical end at $\epsilon_-$ can be aligned with at most one boundary puncture, one of these naive gluings will fail to satisfy \eqref{eq:OC neg end alignment}.

+However, because we are using an exponential gluing profile the magnitude of the misalignment vanishes to infinite order at the boundary, and hence the family of strip-like ends extends smoothly to $\ol{\mathcal R}^1_d$.
 One sees as with $\mathcal R^{d+1}$ that universal families of ends for $\mathcal R^1_d$ exist, and we fix one once and for all.

+\begin{rmk} An alternative to these rotation corrections would be to choose separate Floer data for the $\mathcal R^{d+1,i}$ for different $i$, giving a bimodule quasi-isomorphic but not equal to the diagonal bimodule.
+This would be equally effective for our purpose but would unnecessarily increase the number of moduli spaces we need to construct. \end{rmk}

 A \textbf{universal and conformally consistent} choice of Floer data for $\mathcal R^1_d$ consists of, for all $d\ge1$, a Floer datum $(\beta,H,P,J,\tau_E)$ for each $\Sigma\in\mathcal R^1_d$ varying smoothly over $\mathcal R^1_d$, and such that near $\partial\ol{\mathcal R}^1_d$ it agrees to infinite order with the conformal class of not-quite Floer datum determined by gluing.
 We say not-quite due to the rotation corrections for the strip-like ends, which among other things cause the glued datum to not be a Floer datum in the above sense.
 Denote by $\mathcal K^{\mathcal{OC}}(M[\sigma])$ the space of universal and conformally consistent choices of Floer data for $\mathcal R^1_d$.